rackerlabs/support-how-to/content/how-to/cloud-servers/what-are-inodes-in-linux/index.md

 You can also check the inode number of **mytestfile** by listing the contents of the directory.
-You can run a combination of commands in the directory, by using `ls` or `grep`, as shown in the following examples:
+You can run a combination of commands in the directory by using `ls` or `grep`, as shown in the following examples:

 ```
 [root@Rackspace-Server /]# ls -lhi | grep mytestfile